-The countdown to the beginning of Allhallowtide has begun!
+The countdown to Allhallowtide has begun!

-> The origin of “All Hallows Eve”—or the night before the Catholic feast of All Saints—predates Christianity and is just one cultural expression of humanity’s many attempts to give meaning to the cycle of death and life.
+The origin of “All Hallows Eve”—or the night before the Catholic feast of All Saints—predates Christianity and is just one cultural expression of humanity’s many attempts to give meaning to the cycle of death and life.

 Current U.S. cultural practice seems to have two primary sources: pre-Christian Celtic celebrations of the seasons and the cycle of life and death, called Samhain, and increasingly, a Mexican feast similarly related to traditions of indigenous peoples of the Americas, Dia de los Muertos.

 Like any good evangelists, early Christian missionaries to Ireland observed the traditions of the people then repurposed them to help explain the powerful message of Jesus’ triumph over death and sin.
 That's why our Catholic celebration of All Hallow’s Eve (Halloween), All Saints Day, and All Souls Day—looks very much like its Celtic precursor.
 In Ireland they think of this as a kind of triduum—three days, one celebration.
 They call it Allhallowtide.